kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-st-pauli.md

 {{< image src="district/st-pauli-22" alt="Japanischer Garten" width="1000" >}}

-In the northwest I left _Planten un Bloomen_ and went past the Hamburg fairground south through the _Karolinenviertel_.
-If there is no fair, the area around the fair looks like a ghost town.
-The Karolinenviertel is pretty, and the advertising agency _Jung von Matt_ is also based here.

-I encircled the architecturally very impressive _Russian Orthodox Church of St. John of Kronstadt_ and walked through the quite lively _Marktstraße_.

 {{< image src="district/st-pauli-23" alt="Messe" width="1000" >}}

 {{< image src="district/st-pauli-24" alt="St. Pauli" width="1000" >}}